slyh/Leetcode-Problem-Solutions/685. Redundant Connection II/Solution.md

     // Check if any node has two parents const node = parents.findIndex(e => e.length > 1);

     // No node have two parents, cycleEdge is the edge that forms cycle.
-(Solve it by hand case 2) if (node === -1) {
+(Example 2) if (node === -1) {
         return cycleEdge;
     }

     // A node has two parents, the edge to second parent is redundant.
-(Solve it by hand case 1) if (cycleEdge === null) {
+(Example 1) if (cycleEdge === null) {
         return [parents[node][1], node];
     }

     // A node has two parents, the edge to first parent forms cycle.
-(Solve it by hand case 3) return [parents[node][0], node];
+(Example 3) return [parents[node][0], node];
 };
 ```